FuryFiber/Webtop/README.md

 - [ ] full lab dashboard with links to all webservices running on the server

-Do you have any sugestions on what else Webtop could be monitoring, do let me know by opening an issue!
+Do you have any suggestions on what else Webtop could be monitoring, do let me know by opening an issue!